QBDev0ps/DevOps-Cloud-projects/Project12.md

 ### <br>Conclusion<br/>

-The images web browser images above show that we have been able to successfully deploy and configure two UAT Web Servers using Ansible **`imports`** and **`roles`** and our setup looks somewhat like what we have in the image below.
+The web browser images above show that we have been able to successfully deploy and configure two UAT Web Servers using Ansible **`imports`** and **`roles`** and our setup looks somewhat like what we have in the image below.

 ![final architecture](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/ce5a4765-fdfc-446c-95e8-391188b16134)